How to Create Tech Packs for Fashion: 7-Step Guide

 This section also connects directly to your cost sheet and supports accurate budgeting.

-If possible, include technical illustrations or detailed callouts to support your instructions.
+If you can, back up your directions with technical drawings or detailed callouts.
 Manufacturers need to understand every process required to complete the piece, especially when garments have multiple components or layers.

-Providing clear construction notes also supports better quality control and fewer errors during sampling.
+Clear construction notes help improve quality control and reduce errors during sampling.

-Your cost sheet helps track all expenses involved in making the garment.
+Your cost sheet helps you calculate production costs by tracking all expenses involved in making the garment.
 Include fabric cost per meter, trims, labor, packaging, and overhead.

 Don’t skip the packaging section.
-Here, specify how each garment should be folded, bagged, tagged, and labeled.
+Here, specify how to fold, bag, tag, and name each item of clothing.

-Include barcodes, hangtags, care labels, or custom inserts.
-These small details help protect your brand identity and avoid issues when the final product is shipped to retailers or customers.
+Include barcodes, hang tags, care labels, or custom inserts.
+These details help protect your brand identity and prevent issues when the final product is shipped to retailers or customers.

 This section is especially useful for quality control planners who check every delivery before it leaves the factory.

 Once your tech pack is complete, double-check everything.
-Look for missing measurements, inconsistent details, or outdated sketches.
-Clean formatting matters too, as your manufacturer should be able to find information without guessing.
+Look for missing information, features that do not match up, or sketches that are out of date.
+Clean formatting matters, as your manufacturer should be able to find details without guessing.

-A complete, up-to-date tech pack helps reduce the learning curve for new partners and keeps the production process running smoothly.
+A complete, up-to-date tech pack reduces issues caused by incomplete specifications and helps keep the production process running smoothly.

 Tools and Templates to Help You Create Tech Packs